10 signs your finance team is going through global expansion

 A new market means a new business account.
 And a new business account means an in-person signature from a company director.
 Not anymore.

 How we can help you: Set up multi-entity accounts in a few clicks within Airwallex.
-Need one for the US?
+Need one for the UK?
 Check.
 Need one for France?
 Oui.
 Need one for Australia?
-No stress.
+No stress mate.
 You can even issue a company card that draws from your new in-country company account to kit out the new office in the local currency without leaving the first employees out of pocket.
-It’s a shame about the director’s airmiles though.
+It’s a shame about the director’s frequent flier miles though.

 David manages the content for Airwallex.
 He specialises in content that helps EMEA businesses navigate global and local payments and banking.